skeweddata/skeweddata.github.io/_pages/about.md

-    about (American) football to help build a portfolio for my initial move into Data Science, which I [published online](https://phdfootball.blogspot.com/) mostly so there would be a paper trail if anyone ever tried to verify my resume.
+    about (American) football to help build a portfolio for my initial move into Data Science, which I [published online](https://phdfootball.blogspot.com/) mostly so there would be a paper trail if anyone ever tried to verify my claims.
 Since then, however, a) my interests have expanded beyond football and b) blogspot kind of sucked, so I figured it made sense to put new material on a different site.
 This one!